Print

 2. Add the butter to a saucepan and melt.
 Let bubble and cook for a moment, then remove from the heat and let sit until there are no more bubbles coming up, then add to the bowl with the chocolate and mix until you get a smooth chocolate sauce.
 Set aside and let cool down a bit.

 3. Add the eggs, both of the sugars (or xylitol), vanilla extract, and salt to a large bowl and mix until light and fluffy – for about 8 minutes.
 Add the cooled chocolate sauce and mix in – the batter will start to thicken a bit.
 Mix the flour with the remaining cocoa powder (1 oz./30g) and sift into the bowl – gently fold in until just combined.
-Pour the batter into the prepared baking tin, press the Giotto balls into the batter and bake for about 20 minutes.
-Take out of the oven and drop the pan one or two times on your counter to get some air out – just a bit, you don’t have to smash the half-baked brownies completely :P Return the baking tin back to the oven for another 18-20 minutes or so until the edges are set.
+Pour the batter into the prepared baking tin, press the Giotto balls into the batter and bake the brownies for about 20 minutes.
+Take out of the oven and drop the pan one or two times on your counter to get some air out – just a bit, you don’t have to smash the half-baked brownies completely.
+Return the baking tin to the oven and bake the brownies for another 18-20 minutes or so until the edges are set.
 Test with a wooden skewer in the center of the brownies – there can be some batter sticking to the skewer but it should not be liquid.
 Take out of the oven and let cool down completely on a wire rack.
-Remove the cooled brownies from the baking tin and then cut into equal-sized bars.
+Remove the cooled brownies from the baking tin and then cut them into equal-sized bars.

 Notes